-The junior site benefits from:

-- a suite of 27 computers/Chromebooks,

-- two cases of iPads (16 iPads to a case),

-- teacher iPads,

-- a Smart Interactive Whiteboard in each classroom,

-- an additional iPad trolley (15 iPads).

-The infant site has:
+The junior site benefits from a suite of 27 computers, two cases of iPads (16 iPads to a case), a Smart Interactive Whiteboard in each classroom and an additional iPad trolley (15 iPads).
+The infant site has 3 i-Pad trolleys with 16 i-pads in each.
+All computers are connected to the internet via the school network and most software is already installed on the computers.